jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 When **Not Selected** all updates to the Spotlight Diagnostic Server will require a new version and installation of Spotlight Enterprise.

-### The Spotlight installer will ask you to provide the following information when it installs the Playback Database
+### Your say in the Playback Database

 The Spotlight installer installs the Playback Database with the Spotlight Diagnostic Server.
 Every Spotlight Diagnostic Server connects to its own Playback Database.
-The questions the Spotlight installer asks are:
+The Spotlight installer will ask you to provide the following information when it installs the Playback Database.

 #### Instance